Laci1953/RC2014-CPM/HiTech C compiler optimization/TESTS/OPTIM/readme.txt

 I took the source of the OPTIM.COM, the optim.c file, and sliced-it in 3 parts: optima.c, optimb.c and optimc.c.
-You can see below the size of these files...
+You can see below the size of these files... all these compile ok.

 D>sdir optim?.c